-Founded in 1903, St. Michael’s serves 300 elementary and middle school students.
+Founded in 1903, St. Michael’s serves about 300 students in elementary and middle school.
 St. Michael’s is a safe and nurturing school committed to providing an affordable Catholic education to students in Transitional Kindergarten through Eighth Grade.
 The school maintains close ties to the Dominican Sisters of Mission San Jose.

 Our goal is to provide a quality Catholic education that will enable students to think for themselves, to make good critical decisions that are just and moral, to live with integrity, to care for others, to master necessary academic and technological skills, and to develop solid social and leadership abilities that will enable students to live meaningful lives as good citizens.